Cookie Declaration

 • Preliminary (kinda accurate) – changes may still apply

-• Planned (fairly accurate) – this is what's meant to happen
+• Planned (reasonably accurate) – this is what's meant to happen

 Days vs Nights